Kar-Sha/CS157A-team7/README.md

 Group Project

 ### Database Setup
-1. Import `PharmaPickupSQL.sql` in your MySQL server.
+1. Import and run `PharmaPickupSQL.sql` in your MySQL server.

 ### Context Setup
 1. Create a new file called `context.xml` in the WebContent/META-INF folder.